imanewkm/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists > listing a number of files
 12-file_type > print the type of file
-13-symbolic_link > Creating a soft link to a file or a directory
+13-symbolic_link > Creating a soft link to a file or a directory 14-copy_html > copy .html files from the working directory to the parent directory or new ones